Tech-TTGames/NINA/docs/Agents/Specialists/Antonina.md

 | **Rarity**       | 2*                        |
 | **Voice Actor**  | Juri Nagatsuma            |
 </div>
-!!! note
-    Dear Professor, be aware that we're not fully operational yet.

 > It's me, Antonina!
 Your reliable network security assistant!
 Nice to meet you! ...
 Oh, it's you, Professor.